 Set less than thou throwest;

-And somewhere in all this, in the concrete that smells like rust and piss and history, in the wind that won’t stop just because we’re trying to perform, in the actual physical exhaustion of dragging an audience through abandoned military infrastructure, somewhere in there, we find the thing Shakespeare knew: that stripping away comfort doesn’t diminish us, it clarifies us.
-That necessity makes vile things precious.
-That the truth looks different when we’re cold and lost and the only light is whatever light we brought with us.
+And somewhere in all this, in the concrete that smells like rust and piss and history, in the wind that won’t stop just because we’re trying to perform, in the actual physical exhaustion of dragging an audience through abandoned military infrastructure they have no business being inside, we find the thing Shakespeare knew.
+The thing he absolutely knew.
+The truth looks different when we’re cold and lost and the only light is whatever light we brought with us.

 Building this thing with John and Ava means accepting that half our plans will get demolished by weather or logistics or the simple fact that concrete doesn’t care about our vision.
 It means adapting.
 It means the collaboration is partly with the space itself, which has its own history, its own meaning, its own demands.
-These space aren’t neutral.
-They’re saying something about American power, about obsolescence, about the things we build to protect ourselves from imaginary threats while the real threats, time, age, madness, death, walk right through the walls.
+These spaces aren’t neutral.
+They’re not blank rooms.
+They’re not pretty backdrops.
+They’re saying something about American power, about obsolescence, about the things we build against the threats we can imagine, while the threats we can’t, time, age, madness, death, walk right through the walls.

 Rest of the pictures are ☞ here ☜